arosenb2/fast-forward/README.md

 # FASTforward

+Guide for avoiding mature and adult content in television and movies.

+## Getting Started
+### Nitrous.io
-## MongoDB
+#### MongoDB

-=> mongodb 2.4.9
+- => mongodb 2.4.9
-To start the server:
+- To start the server:
-  $ parts start mongodb
+  - $ parts start mongodb

-To stop the server:
+- To stop the server:
     $ parts stop mongodb

-To open MongoDB shell:
+- To open MongoDB shell:
-  $ mongo
+  - $ mongo

-## Redis
+#### Redis

-=> redis 2.6.16
+- => redis 2.6.16
-To start the server:
+- To start the server:
-  $ parts start redis
+  - $ parts start redis

-To stop the server:
+- To stop the server:
-  $ parts stop redis
+  - $ parts stop redis

-To connect to the server:
+- To connect to the server:
-  $ redis-cli
+  - $ redis-cli

 ## Architecture